Aligning Business Strategy: How to Create a Workspace That Helps your Business Goals

 If your company wants to expand into a new domestic or international market, it may be worth considering creating a satellite office as one avenue to carefully planned growth.
 Clinical-stage oncology innovator Akamis Bio selected CIC Cambridge to establish a presence in the United States because of the flexibility that a shared workspace in biotech hub Kendall Square offered.

-How can externally managed, flexible shared workspace help?
+How can externally managed, flexible shared workspace help with business strategy alignment?

 In the era of hybrid work, employees are not the only ones who seek flexibility.
 Your space needs may change more rapidly than traditionally leased space allows.
-For companies of all sizes and growth stages, externally managed flexible shared workspace offers many advantages and benefits that can keep pace with your organization.
+Externally managed, flexible shared workspaces can play a crucial role in achieving business alignment and offer many advantages and benefits that can keep pace with your organization.

 While your team focuses on innovative work, CIC handles office logistics and management that can eat up precious time and resources.
 In addition, CIC members benefit from access to state-of-the-art equipment and training that can accelerate important work in fields like cellular therapeutics and oncology.
 Thoughtful programming and community events offer chances to network, collaborate and connect with fellow innovators.